 Where to Stay in Toronto

-For more Toronto accommodation from the best hostels and Toronto hotels check out my detailed post on the best places to stay in Toronto for any budget.
+I list the best Toronto accommodation for all budgets (Toronto is a great city to splurge in) in my detailed post on the best places to stay in Toronto for any budget.

 Toronto is a massive city so as a bare minimum I recommend spending 2 days in Toronto.
 However it time allows plan to spend 3 days in Toronto or even 4 to do more than just scratch the surface.
 Toronto in a day can’t really be done but if you have to squish in the best sites from the days below and make sure you eat lots of food (Toronto has an amazing selection of international cuisine).